redixhumayun/redixhumayun.github.io/_posts/2024-02-26-build-you-a-raft-part-i.md

 server.
 The broadcast time should be an order of magnitude less than the election timeout so that leaders can reliably send the heartbeat messages required to keep followers from starting elections

 So, this leads me to conclude that the heartbeat timeout must be an experimental value based on the individual configuration of the cluster you are running.
 For my setup, I used a heartbeat interval of `50ms`.
-Because I am running a test cluster which only works on a single node system, this value just needs to be long enough to allow nodes to send RPC messages to other nodes via TCP sockets and this value seems to work well for me.
+Because I am running a test cluster which works on a single server, this value just needs to be long enough to allow nodes to send RPC messages to other nodes via TCP sockets via the loopback interface.

 ##  Log Replication

 Now, we come to the more challenging part of the protocol - log replication.
 First, we'll tackle log replication on easy mode which assumes no failures

-### Easy Log Replication

 The happy path of log replication is fairly simple to understand.
 Let's get the basic structures out of the way first.
 This is what the request and response looks like